Canker sores vs. oral herpes.

 Compare: Intraoral herpes

-These tissues include (See Frame 1 of our animation):
+Keratinized oral tissues include: (See Frame 1 of our animated graphic.)

-a) The skin covering the hard palate.
-(This is the most likely location for these lesions to form.)
+a) The skin covering the hard palate. – This is the most likely location for intraoral herpetic lesions to form.

 Oral herpes (Slide 1) and canker sores (Slide 2) form in different locations.